The Mummy (1932 film): Filming

 Karl Freund, the cinematographer on Dracula, was hired to direct, making this his first film in the United States as a director.
-Freund had also been the cinematographer on Fritz Lang's Metropolis.
-The film was retitled The Mummy.
-Freund cast Zita Johann, who believed in reincarnation, and named her character 'Anck-es-en-Amon' after the only wife of Pharaoh Tutankhamun.
-The real Ankhesenamun's body had not been discovered in the tomb of King Tutankhamun and her resting place was unknown.
-Her name, however, would not have been unknown to the general public.
+Freund cast Zita Johann as 'Anck-es-en-Amon', named after the only wife of Pharaoh Tutankhamun Ankhesenamun, whose body was missing from the pharaoh's tomb.

-Filming began in September 1932 and was scheduled for three weeks.
+Filming began in September 1932 and was scheduled for three weeks, with a budget of $196,000.
 Karloff's first day was spent shooting the Mummy's awakening from his sarcophagus.
 Make-up artist Jack Pierce had studied photos of Seti I's mummy to design Imhotep.
 Pierce began transforming Karloff at 11 a.m., applying cotton, collodion and spirit gum to his face; clay to his hair; and wrapping him in linen bandages treated with acid and burnt in an oven, finishing the job at 7 p.m.
 Karloff finished his scenes at 2 a.m., and another two hours were spent removing the make-up.
 Karloff found the removal of gum from his face painful, and overall found the day "the most trying ordeal I [had] ever endured."
 Although the images of Karloff wrapped in bandages are the most iconic taken from the film, Karloff appears on screen in this make-up only for the opening vignette; the rest of the film sees him wearing less elaborate make-up.

 A lengthy and detailed flashback sequence was longer than now exists.
 This sequence showed the various forms Anck-es-en-Amon was reincarnated in over the centuries: Henry Victor is credited in the film as "Saxon Warrior", despite his performance having been deleted.
-Stills exist of those sequences, but the footage (save for Karloff's appearance and the sacrilegious events leading up to his mummification in ancient Egypt) are lost.
+Stills exist of those sequences, but the footage (save for Karloff's appearance and the sacrilegious events leading up to his mummification in ancient Egypt) is lost.